PortPy-Project/PortPy/README.md

 Current version of PortPy has the following limitations which would be addressed in the future updates:

 1. You can only work with the benchmark dataset provided in this PortPy repo and cannot use your own dataset for now.
 2. PortPy.Photon and PortPy.AI are the only modules available.
 You cannot do proton research with the current version.
-3. You can only import the optimal fluence of PortPy-IMRT plans into Eclipse.
-Support for importing control points, VMAT plans, and other commercial systems will be added in the future updates.
+Please use [OpenTPS](http://opentps.org/) for proton research.

 # Data <a name="Data"></a>